Leealo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-added file 15 -This script displays number of lines bin pattern added file 16 - Script will display root pattern and three lines added file 17 - Script will display everything but bin pattern
+added file 15 -This script displays number of lines bin pattern added file 16 - Script will display root pattern and three lines added file 17 - Script will display everything but bin pattern added file 18 - Script will display lines starting with a letter